-One of the biggest advances in recent years has been in voice detection technology.
-Web users are becoming more comfortable at using voice to run a search, as errors and misheard phrases become fewer in number.
+One of the biggest advances recently has been in voice detection technology.
+Web users are becoming more comfortable at using voice to run a search, as errors and misheard phrases become fewer.

 The most important aspect to understand when it comes to voice searches is how differently we phrase sentences when speaking in contrast to typing search queries.
 With voice, we are more likely to use full sentences.
 With a typed search, we tend to avoid grammar and go for the main keywords.

-When it comes to SEO for voice, your first step is to structure your content so Google knows where to find the right information.
-This means using structured markup language for your most important website content.
+When it comes to SEO for voice, your first step is to structure your content, so Google knows where to find the right information.
+This means using structured markup language for your most essential website content.
 Voice searches are predominantly questions, too.
 So write short precise information within this structure, that is relevant to questions that your target audience is likely to ask.

 Finally, think about phrasing questions in the same way your target audience is likely to ask in a voice search.
 Use a full question within a heading, and keep the question wording simple; avoid industry-specific jargon.

 Historically, pay per click advertising has been a labor-intensive activity.
 It required the patience to set up a detailed campaign, monitor the metrics, and make tweaks to slowly optimize your results.
 However, like with so many advances in technology, the AI that underlies PPC technology is becoming smarter than the human advertising strategies we have spent all these years putting in place.